• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Apparently Trader Joe's has a maple pecan shortbread bar recipe that's pretty popular.
-But they've got nothing on these paleo vegan maple pecan bars.
+But they've got nothing on these gluten free maple pecan bars.

-• gluten free - no wheat
+• gluten free and grain free - made without oats and without wheat

 • dairy free - no butter or cream